silverstripeltd/silverstripe-forager/docs/en/configuration.md

 * `SilverStripe\CMS\Model\SiteTree`: This class already has the necessary extension applied to it as a default configuration from the module

+* `batch_size`: This batch size definition specifically applies when we are queueing jobs for this class and index.
+If no class specific batch size is defined, then the default batch size will be used

 * `fields`: The fields you want to index.
 This is a map of the _search field name_ as the key (how you want it to be listed in your search index) to either a boolean, or another map